 Pearland’s convenient location to Houston makes for very efficient transit in the region.
 The Houston MSA has 3,703 lane miles of freeways and is the crossroads for Interstates 10 and 45.
-In Pearland, north-south freeway access to Interstates 10 and 45 is available on State Highway 288, which is a 6-lane controlled access freeway that runs from Freeport on the Gulf of Mexico to downtown Houston.
+In Pearland, north-south freeway access to Interstates 10 and 45 is available on State Highway 288, which is a six-lane controlled access freeway with four toll lanes in the median that runs from Freeport on the Gulf of Mexico to downtown Houston.
 West-east freeway access is provided by Sam Houston Beltway across the northern limits of the City of Pearland.
 Beltway 8 is an 83-mile loop around the Houston region and provides Pearland with easy access to all freeways in the region and the Port of Houston.

 The Houston area is served by Burlington Northern Santa Fe, Union Pacific and Kansas City Southern Railway Company.
 Pearland has a Burlington Northern Santa Fe line that runs north and south across the community adjacent to State highway 35.
 Multiple industries in Pearland receive regular service along this line.
 Port areas along the Houston Ship Channel are served by the Port Terminal Railroad Association, of which the three railroads are members.